krypto5863/COM3D2.ShortMenuLoader/README.md

 In testing, this plugin has managed to cut the load times for some users by as much as 80-95% FROM VANILLA.
 Yes, it works.

+I want to clarify that users who already have QuickEditStart and/or CacheEditMenu may not notice a huge improvement.
+But there should still be some improvement(usually a few seconds) and SML offers tweaks and a smart cache you won't get with those two plugins.

 ## Highlights
 - Self-correcting smart cache: Caches mods intelligently and uses it when it is available.
 Corrects itself when a mod is modified, deleted or added.
 This allows users with weaker computers to still attain fast speeds with no overhead.
 - Multi-threading: Uses threads to do several load tasks in order to finish faster while causing your game no lag.
 Combined with Coroutines, it creates a faux async-await.